planningcenter/api-docs/source/includes/_services.md

 <span class='attribute-info-name'>can_accept_partial</span>

 If the person is scheduled to a split team where they could potentially accept 1 time and decline another.

+<span class='attribute-info-name'>status</span>

+Accepts one of 'C', 'U', 'D', or 'Confirmed', 'Unconfirmed', or 'Declined'

 ### Relationships